wnedov/Paper_Replications/README.md

   </tr>
 </table>

-DQN learns an **action-value function** $Q(s,a)$.
-Given the current screen state $s$ and a possible action $a$, $Q(s,a)$ estimates the discounted reward the agent can expect from taking that action and continuing to play.
+DQN learns an action-value function $Q(s,a)$.
+Given the current screen state $s$ and a possible action $a$, $Q(s,a)$ estimates the  reward the agent can expect from taking that action and continuing to play.
 The network reads one state and outputs a value for every available action.
 During evaluation, the agent selects the action with the highest value; during training, $\epsilon$-greedy exploration occasionally replaces that choice with a random action.
+Each observation, which includes state, action, reward, and next state is stored in a replay buffer.

-Each observed transition—state, action, reward, and next state—is stored in a one-million-transition replay buffer.
-Training samples batches from that buffer and adjusts the predicted value toward the observed reward plus the estimated value of the next state.
-The Atari pipeline supplies motion information by stacking four 84×84 grayscale frames; actions repeat for four frames and rewards are clipped to their sign.

-Double DQN separates action selection from action evaluation: the online network chooses the best next action, while the target network estimates its value.
-This reduces the upward bias produced when one network performs both operations.
-The supporting plots retain both a successful run and failed or unstable runs rather than presenting gameplay alone.
+Training samples batches from that buffer and adjusts the predicted value toward the observed reward plus the estimated value of the next state.Double DQN separates action selection from action evaluation.
+It chooses one network to choose the best next action, while another network estimates its value.
+This reduces the risk of collapse when one network performs both.

 `cd 04_DQN_Minh && uv run main.py`